Avanade-Client-Gallia-Alstom/CopilotWebAPI/Readme.md

 1. You should see the home page of the application.

 ## Lab Excersise
+Follow the instructions below in the same sequence.

 1. Open the `User` class in the `Models` folder.
 	1. Ask GitHub Copilot to generate a sample user model.
 1. Open the `IUserService` class in the `Services` folder.